 • Lack of Skilled Staff: Even with the right setup, progress stalls if people aren’t prepared.
 Hands-on training and practice give teams the confidence to make ITIL stick

-Tracking the right metrics will tell you if your ITIL efforts are paying off.
+Tracking the right metrics will indicate whether your ITIL efforts are yielding results.
 Here are a few to focus on:

 Top Tools and Software to Support ITIL

-Rolling out ITIL today usually means leaning on the right tools.
+Rolling out ITIL today typically means leveraging the right tools.
 They handle the heavy lifting, from automating tickets to keeping systems connected.

 1. ServiceNow

 A solid choice for larger companies already running mature ITSM setups.
-It brings enterprise-level automation, AI helpers, and a strong CMDB for keeping everything mapped out.
+It offers enterprise-level automation, AI assistants, and a robust CMDB for keeping everything organized and mapped out.

 2. Jira Service Management

 A favorite among agile and DevOps teams.
-It’s flexible, aligns well with ITIL, and now comes with GenAI features that speed up day-to-day work.
+It’s flexible, aligns well with ITIL, and now features GenAI capabilities that accelerate day-to-day work.

 3. SolarWinds Service Desk

 More budget-friendly but still powerful.
-Great for small and mid-sized firms that want AI-driven ticketing and asset tracking without enterprise costs.
+Ideal for small and mid-sized firms seeking AI-driven ticketing and asset tracking without the high costs associated with enterprise solutions.

 4. Freshservice